 - 45. As part of the Provisional Settlement, the Government is introducing flexibility in the use of capital receipts.
 This will enable councils to use asset sales to help pay for upfront investment in service transformation. - 46.
 The Provisional Settlement sets out the requirements a council must comply with to use this flexibility.
-Specifically local authorities will need to prepare an efficiency strategy which has to be approved by Full Council.
+Specifically local authorities will need to prepare an efficiency strategy which has to be approved by Full Council, of which at the time of writing, the government has yet to provide the details.
 The Provisional Settlement indicates councils can use Capital Receipts which are received after the 1 April 2016 to be invested in transformation projects, which would normally be regarded as revenue costs, to deliver future revenue savings.
-This flexibility is offered for 2016/17-2018/19. - 47.
+This flexibility is offered for 2016/17 to 2018/19 inclusive. - 47.
 To manage the considerable 'shock' impact in the Provisional Settlement the Council proposes to use the flexibility offered by using £30m of capital receipts from asset sales to support a significant transformation programme that will generate future revenue savings.
 A mechanism to manage this programme is being developed and will be led by the Chief Executive and the Director of Finance in consultation with the Leader.